 And if your family has already discovered the series, I’d love to hear which dragon, character, or book was your favorite.

-Curious what book series moved onto next?
+Curious what book series we moved onto next?
 Warrior Cats!